 Notice too that Authentication is set to password by default.
-This is the authentication process that the server will use each time a user requests a connection to this Windows SFTP server.
+This is the authentication method that the server will use each time a user requests a data transfer to or from this Windows SFTP server.
 Password authentication is just like any regular login.
 The user is simply asked to enter a username and a corresponding password.

 Done here?
 Click Next to proceed.

-Just click the Next button to on the succeeding screens to accept the default values.
+Just click the Next button on the succeeding screens to accept the default values.

 Once you're back at the main screen, you should see your newly created domain under the Domains tab.
 However, don't celebrate just yet.